openvinotoolkit/openvino_tensorflow/examples/README.md

 ## Description

 These demos use Google Inception V3 model to classify image that is passed in on the command line.

-## To build/install/run
+This examples assume that you have already

+* Installed TensorFlow on your system
+* Installed OpenVINO Add-on for TensorFlow on your system
+* You've verified that both work with the following command and verified the output

+## Download TensorFlow model

 The TensorFlow `GraphDef` that contains the model definition and weights is not packaged in the repo because of its size.
 Instead, you must first download the file to the `data` directory in the source tree: